Alcohol and Your Heart

 groups also have a harder time breaking down alcohol.
 Even small amounts can have

 People respond differently to alcohol for other reasons besides height and weight.

-Your gender, age, genetics, overall health, the amount of alcohol you drink, when
+This includes gender, age, genetics, and overall health.
+The amount of alcohol you

-you drink it, and any history of problem drinking can affect your reaction to alcohol.
+drink, when you drink it, and any history of problem drinking can also affect your

 When alcohol is taken into the body, it passes from the stomach and small intestine

-into the blood and is carried to all organs of the body.
+into the blood.
+Then it's carried to all organs of the body.
 Alcohol can be dissolved

 in water, so it enters your organs in proportion to the amount of water they hold.